Leading a Culture of Innovation from Any Seat

 3 Ways to Leverage Human-Centered Design at Your Organization

-By Patricia Salamone, Account Strategist, Gongos, Inc., part of InSites Consulting
+By Patricia Salamone, DIrector, Client Consulting, Gongos, Inc., part of InSites Consulting

 In a world where business challenges are increasingly complex, identifying your objective and framing your problem correctly is an integral way to demonstrate leadership and ensure teams don’t inadvertently solve the wrong problem.
 This is where a Human-Centered Design (HCD) mindset comes in—providing a groundbreaking way to define and ensure teams are focused on the right objective.